 Chattanooga, Tennessee, was the last stop for us on our two-week road trip, and I’d say we definitely ended on a high note.
-We spent 2 ½ days and 3 nights here.
-There are so many trails around the area, and if I wasn’t totally pooped out from the trip, I wouldn’t have minded staying here longer!
+Chattanooga is full of amazing restaurants and bars, as well as plenty of exciting outdoor activities that are sure to keep you occupied during your trip!
+There are so many trails around the area, and if I wasn’t totally pooped out from the our previous stops, I wouldn’t have minded staying here longer!
 Alright y’all, here’s your Chattanooga travel guide!

 Where to Stay in Chattanooga

 I am not going to recommend the place where I actually stayed.
 It was a free stay I had from work, and it wasn’t in the downtown area.

 A couple of places I found that came highly recommended in great downtown locations were the Chattanooga Choo Choo Hotel and the Read House Hotel.
 These both may be a little pricey though, so I will also mention a couple more affordable options!